BCAAs & EAAs: Do You Actually Need Them?

 The Math Doesn't Work

-Whey protein provides similar leucine, all EAAs, plus additional amino acids and complete nutrition at similar or lower cost.
+Per gram of useful protein, whey and whole-food sources are usually better value than standalone BCAA or EAA products.
+Whey protein provides similar leucine, all EAAs, plus additional amino acids and complete high-quality nutrition — typically at a lower cost per effective serving.

 If You're Going to Supplement